johnNeil-castillo/johnNeil-castillo/README.md

 #### I love learning different tools and strategies that are used in full stack development.
 It mesmerizes me on how things connects and how it can be done in different ways.
 I want to be part of a company that can help me grow and bring my utmost potential to help the company further.
 There are still a lot of things that I want to study and my curiosity for learning will never stop. 👀

 My current skills in full stack development:
-> Node, Express, Rreact, MongoDB, CRUD MongoDB, Javascript, Redux, React Router, API, Git, Github, Lodash, Axios, ES6 syntax, Socket io,
+> Node, Express, Rreact, MongoDB, CRUD MongoDB, Javascript, Redux, React Router, API, Git, Github, Lodash, Axios, ES6 syntax, Socket io, Postman, Semantic UI, Bootstrap, Ant Design

 Softwares I use for full stack development:
 > Visual Studio Code, Git Kraken, Git Bash